Skip to content

 While donor-advised funds help to foster a family legacy of philanthropy among future generations, you should meet with your financial advisors to consider whether other vehicles may be better options, such as a private foundation, charitable remainder trusts (CRTs) or charitable lead trusts (CLTs).

-About the Author: Eric Zeitlin is managing director of Provenance Wealth Advisors (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs and a registered representative with PWA Securities, LLC.
+About the Author: Eric Zeitlin is Chairman of the Board and Founder of Provenance Wealth Advisors (PWA), an Independent SEC Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs and a registered representative with PWA Securities, LLC.
 He can be reached at the firm’s Fort Lauderdale, Fla., office at (954) 712-8888 or info@provwealth.com.

 Provenance Wealth Advisors (PWA), 200 E. Las Olas Blvd., 19th Floor, Ft.
 Lauderdale, FL 33301 (954) 712-8888.